 Step 2.
 Deposit money

 As with any cryptocurrency, you’ll need to deposit funds before you can start trading.
 Some brokers accept fiat currency – usually USD but sometimes EUR and GBP.
-If that’s not the case, then you’ll need to make a deposit using BitCoin.
+If that’s not the case, then you’ll need to buy Ethereum or Bitcoin (and in some places you could buy Litecoin) and use that.

 Step 3.
 Decide how you’d like to trade